Rx: Prescription Drug Benefits

 Silverscript

-CVS Silverscript will continue to administer the prescription drug benefit for all GIC Medicare health insurance plans.
+CVS Silverscript is the GIC’s prescription drug benefit administrator for Medicare health insurance plans.
 Your prescription drug benefit is called an Employer Group Waiver Plan.
 It combines a standard Medicare Part D drug plan with additional coverage provided by the GIC.

 Prescription Drug Copayments